Monday - Thursday:8.30am to 6.00pm

 High risk HPV that persists in your body can cause cervical cell changes.
 These abnormal cells may progress to cancer over time.
 HPV types 16, 18 and 45 cause more than 70% of cervical cancers.

-Cervix cancer is the fifth most common cancer in Singapore and can be prevented by screening with the Pap Smear.
+Cervical cancer is the 10th most common cancer among women in Singapore and can be prevented by screening with the Pap Smear.
 Early changes in the cervix can be seen long before a cancer develops and treating the cancer in this pre-cancerous stage can prevent cervix cancer from occurring.

 When a pap smear suggests that there are some pre-cancer cells, your specialist may suggest a colposcopy examination.
 This involves an instrument with a magnifying glass through which a better view of the cervix can be obtained.